brendt/stitcher.io/src/content/blog/2020-02-01-enums-without-enums.md

 }
 ```

-And have a concrete implementation of `Boundaries` like this — you can image what the other three would look like:
+And have a concrete implementation of `Boundaries` like this — you can imagine what the other three would look like:

 ```php
 final class IncludeNone extends Boundaries